Frequently Asked Questions

 - 20 working days of vacation per academic year

-- 5 days of paid professional leave for approved meetings
+- 5 days per academic year of paid professional leave for approved meetings and board exams

 - 12 days of sick leave in the first and second year; 180 days after 24 months of employment